GarysCorner/CodeJamMinScalarProd/README.md

 #Problem A. Minimum Scalar Product
 ##From https://code.google.com/codejam/contest/32016/dashboard#s=p0

-This contest is open for practice.
-You can try every problem as many times as you like, though we won't keep track of which problems you solve.
-Read the Quick-Start Guide to get started.
-Small input
-5 points
-Solve A-small
-Large input
-10 points
-Solve A-large
 Problem

 You are given two vectors v1=(x1,x2,...,xn) and v2=(y1,y2,...,yn).
 The scalar product of these vectors is a single number, calculated as x1y1+x2y2+...+xnyn.